MrChromebox/website/docs/getting-started.md

 If you are facing an issue, please read the [FAQ](faq.md) first.

-**Do not use manufacturer's model name or serial number when asking for help** (i.e: HP Chromebook 14a), it doesn't help with identifying the machine.
-Provide the HWID/boardname, otherwise your support request will be ignored.
+**Do not use the manufacturer's model name when asking for help** (e.g. HP Chromebook 14a), as it doesn't help with identifying the machine.
+Provide the HWID/boardname (e.g. CAREENA), otherwise your support request will be ignored.